Does Kratom Interact With Sildenafil?

 More serious adverse effects include:

-The most significant adverse effect of kratom has to be the possibility of developing an addiction.
-However, kratom is generally safe and unlikely to cause overdose or death.
 Unlike conventional opiates, kratom alkaloids don’t inhibit respiration and usually make users vomit and feel ill long before a lethal dose can be reached.

 Apart from dosage, you should also consider which kratom strain you are using if you want to control your kratom experience better.